-Back Up Your Personal Data
+First, Back Up Your Personal Data

-If your laptop or desktop computer has a traditional magnetic hard drive, it’s possible for people to recover the data from the hard drive even after you reformat it and reinstall the operating system.
+If you have an old Windows 7 PC with a traditional magnetic hard drive and not an SSD, however, it’s possible for people to recover the data from the hard drive even after you reformat it and reinstall the operating system.
 This is because reinstalling the operating system won’t erase every sector of the disk.

 If you’d like to erase every sector of the disk, you’d want to use a tool like DBAN before reinstalling Windows on your computer.
 Bear in mind that this tool wipes your entire drive and will erase any manufacturer recovery partition found on it.